Caring for someone with cancer

 • Spend time together to maintain intimacy in your relationship.

 • Tell your partner you care.
-Your partner may need reassurance that you love them and find them attractive despite the changes from their illness or treatment.
+Your partner may need reassurance that you love them and find them attractive despite the changes from their illness.

 • Have your partner show you any body changes before sexual activity.
-This may allow both of you to get used to how the differences make you feel.
+This may allow both of you to get more comfortable with the changes.

 • Take things slowly and spend time getting used to being naked together again.